MobileROS/MobileROS/details.md

 ## Fault Detection and Recovery

-WirelessROS implements a robust fault detection and recovery system to maintain operation even when components fail:
+MobileROS implements a robust fault detection and recovery system to maintain operation even when components fail:

 1. **Hierarchical Health Monitoring**: The implementation uses a hierarchical monitoring approach: